 Springing or Conditional Power of Attorney

-If you have any questions regarding a Power of Attorney in the State of South Carolina, then don't hesitate to call Charleston Estate Planning Attorney Trey Harrell.
-He will be happy to walk through any issues that may arise in executing a valid power of attorney or any other questions that you may have regarding Estate Planning in South Carolina.
+If you have any questions regarding a power of attorney in the State of South Carolina, then don’t hesitate to call Trey Harrell.
+He will be happy to walk through any issues that may arise in executing a valid power of attorney in South Carolina.